stas-at-ibm/construction-pallet/README.md

 ### Traditional Application

 Question: Why not just use a traditional application with a shared database?
-It would solve the issue with lost recordings and the code would define a buiness policy.
+It would solve the issue with lost recordings and the code would define a business policy.

 Answer: Subcontractors are mostly small to medium sized businesses.
 They won't be able to host a node, monitor the data or understand the code.

 ### Substrate

-Substrate is a Blockchain SDK which offers unique capabilities for building a customised Blockchain solution from ready to use modules (called pallets) which take care of networking, storage, consensus and more.
+Substrate is a Blockchain SDK which offers unique capabilities for building a customised Blockchain solution from ready to use modules (pallets) which take care of networking, storage, consensus and more.

 One core feature is its WebAssembly runtime.
 With that it is possible to create a minimalistic node as part of a web application or a mobile app.
 There is no need to host a node in the cloud or setup and operate an entire Blockchain network for users with limited resources.